Why Study Critical Theory at K?

 What is the best thing about being part of this department?

-Being surrounded by like-minded individuals who are willing to challenge their thinking.
+Being able to communicate with other like-minded individuals who are willing to challenge my thinking.

 What has been your favorite class at K?
 Why?